Economic and political sociology; international political economy; international organizations; globalization; nation states.

 Ph.D., Harvard University, 1996

-Professor and Chair, Department of Sociology, Bates College (USA)
+Professor, Department of Sociology, Bates College (USA)

 Advisory Editorial Board, Economy and Society